-Plants: any part of a plant, including leaves, flowers, seeds, bark or roots can cause problems for pets if ingested in high enough amounts.
-Some plants may not be toxic to your dog but they could make him sick by causing an upset stomach or intestinal irritation.
+Any part of a plant, including leaves, flowers, seeds, bark, or roots, can cause problems for pets if ingested in high enough amounts.
+Some plants may not be toxic to your dog, but they could make him sick by causing an upset stomach or intestinal irritation.

 -For example, sago palms are a common landscape plant that contains cycasin, which is a toxin that can cause liver failure in your dog if he eats enough of it.
 Even though the plant may not necessarily be toxic to dogs, it could still potentially make them sick.